freelawproject/free.law/content/what-should-be-done-about-the-pacer-problem.md

 PACER documents.
 PACER waives any fees that are under \$15/quarter.
 So, Carl proposed that on May 1st a lot of people download \$15/worth of documents and try to set a record day for PACER usage.
 Using your
-\$15/quarter in â€œfreeâ€? downloads is easy: You need to get a PACER account (credit card required), then you need to get [the RECAP extension](http://recapthelaw.org) for either Firefox or Chrome.
+\$15/quarter in "free" downloads is easy: You need to get a PACER account (credit card required), then you need to get [the RECAP extension](http://recapthelaw.org) for either Firefox or Chrome.
 Do this now in the first quarter so you can make sure your setup is working.
-That way you know youâ€™ll be ready on May Day.
+That way you know you'll be ready on May Day.
 We've written up [detailed instructions for participating](http://freelawproject.org/pacer-drainage-instructions/).
 We've also set up a [recap-reminder mailing